beatriznarciso/my_website/content/blogs/blog1.md

 - ""
 - ""
 date: "2017-10-31T21:28:43-05:00"
-description: London Business School is an amazing university that provides students with amazing support, knwledge a networking, enabling us to scucced in life both on the professional and personal leve.
-If you are intereste and getting to know more contacte me, i'm happy to give you all the necessary infomration and asnwer to all your questions.
+description: London Business School is an amazing university that provides students with amazing support, knowledge a networking, enabling us to succeeded in life both on the professional and personal level.
+If you are interest and getting to know more contact me, I'm happy to give you all the necessary information and answer to all your questions.
 draft: false
 image: pic10.jpg
 keywords: ""
-slug: Getting acquainted with the LBS community
+slug: LBS community
 title: Student Ambassador
 ---